UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 ### Running the Application

 1. **Set Up the Environment**: Follow the installation steps to set up the environment.
-2. **Start the utils/modules**: Ensure utils/modules is uptodate using the Makefile command: make modules.
+2. **Initialize the Database and Modules**: Ensure the database is initialized and utils/modules is up to date using the Makefile command: make init.
 3. **Start the Backend Server**: Ensure the backend server is running.
 4. **Start the Frontend Server**: Ensure the frontend development server is running.
 5. **Interact with the Editor**: Use the application to create, edit, and manage documents.
 Monitor WebSocket events to ensure real-time updates and synchronization.